muter-mutation-testing/muter/README.md

 ### From the command line

-Once you've created your configuration file, simply run `muter` in your terminal from any directory of the project you're mutation testing.
+Once you've created your configuration file, run `muter` in your terminal from any directory of the project you're mutation testing.
 Muter will take it from there.

 **Available Subcommands**